JasonYu1/raman-microspectroscopy/README.md

 For scripted or exploratory workflows, see [`example_notebook.ipynb`](notebooks/example_notebook.ipynb) for a walkthrough of a typical acquisition.

+### Post-acquisition: dataset generation

+During or after an MDA run, use [`generate_dataset.ipynb`](notebooks/generate_dataset.ipynb) to assemble the raw tiffs and Raman `.npy` files into a compressed xarray/zarr dataset and a pandas DataFrame.
+The notebook also provides an interactive viewer for browsing brightfield images and clicking individual laser positions to inspect their spectra across time points, stage positions, and z planes.
+This step is also available as a button ("Generate dataset") in the napari widget's MDA section.

 ## License

 Each component is licensed under BSD-3-Clause.
 See the individual repositories for details.